JoakimTeixeira/loyalty-as-a-service/README.md

 1. Fork the repository and add your AWS and Docker credentials to the environment variables in the `access.sh` file.

-2. Create a AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.
+2. Create an AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.

-3. This project uses docker to containerize the Quarkus microservices, so login into your docker account with the command:
+3. This project uses docker to containerize the Quarkus microservices, so log into your docker account with the command:

           docker login